ossuminc/riddl/doc/src/hugo/content/language/conventions.md

 * `{` starts the definition of Smudge the cat
 * `owner` is the name of a property that all "cat" concepts have
 * `is` is another keyword required for readability
-* `entity Reid` is a reference to an instance of a concept.
-The concept is an `entity` and the name of it is `Reid`.
-References to many kinds of concepts are always made in this way, by name with a prefix for the kind of concept.
+* `entity Reid` is a reference to an instance of a concept, an entity, of type `Reid`.
+  References to many kinds of RIDDL concepts are made in this way, by name (type) with a prefix for the kind of concept.
 * `}` completes the definition of Smudge the cat.

 This is a simple convention used throughout the language for all